nariakiiwatani/ofxAEPlayer/docs/AE_FEATURE_SUPPORT_STATUS_EN.md

 **Note**: All After Effects effects are unsupported.
 If you need to use effects, pre-render them as video or image sequences.

+**Automatic Pre-rendering Feature**: The `ExportComposition.jsx` export tool automatically detects effects, creates precompositions, and pre-renders them as PNG image sequences.
+This eliminates the need for manual pre-rendering.

 ---

 ## 7. Layer Styles